The Free Earth Manifesto

 - When Personhood Ends.
 Communities may determine the standards and process by which a person is declared to have permanently lost all cognitive attributes of personhood and is thus dead.

 - Copyright.
-Communities may recognize intellectual property in expression to prevent unauthorized reproduction in cases of a) competition that diverts commercial benefit from the owner to the competitor, b) attributed use with unattributed defamatory modification, or c) unattributed use that misleads about who the owner is.
+Communities may recognize intellectual property in expression only to prevent unauthorized reproduction in cases of a) competition that diverts commercial benefit from the owner to the competitor, b) attributed use with unattributed defamatory modification, or c) unattributed use that misleads about who the owner is.

 - Blackmail.
 Communities may decide whether the truth of some information is a valid defense against charges of blackmail for threatening to reveal it.